-It’s a little over two decades ago that South Africa’s Whites Only schools began to ‘welcome’ Black students (African, Coloured and Indian) students into their classrooms.
+It’s a little over two decades ago that South Africa’s Whites Only schools began to ‘welcome’ Black students (meaning: African, Coloured and Indian) students into their classrooms.
 Guided by the official principles of multiculturalism and equality, many a White teacher witnessed his or her classroom diversify.
 In response, many of them adopted the rhetoric of ‘color blindness.’

 Ever since, the media has exposed various incidents that showed that (surprise) color-blindness was neither real, nor desirable.
 Race, it turned out, was quite a real thing in the average Rainbow classroom.
 Examples of violent incidents abound.

 In 1999, the country’s Human Rights Commission, for example, raised alarm bells about widespread physical violence and death threats faced by black newcomers in formerly white public schools.
 Later, a bunch of white Limpopo parents literally barricaded their school gates.
 More recently, one teacher in Bloemfontein was suspended for using the racist “Kaffir” slur (the South African equivalent for “Nigger”).
 Another white teacher compared black people to demons.
 Late last month the Human Rights Commission announced that it was wrapping up its investigation of another school in Bloemfontein, where teachers not only called pupils baboons and monkeys, but also told them to go back to their township schools instead.

 Pupils at the school in Bloemfontein said teachers told them to go back to the black schools in the townships because their parents could not afford to pay school fees, and that they would never succeed in life and would end up like their parents who work in chain stores.